clubby789/homestuck-downloader/README.md

 - bs4
 - requests

-Run `python -m pip install bs4,requests` to install
+Run `python -m pip install -r requirements.txt` to install

 Then clone the repo and run HomestuckDL.py